 Leveraging low rates

 The increased lending reflects the twin forces of rising home prices and the corresponding rise in home equity.
-Indeed, two-thirds of all U.S. homeowners, according to CoreLogic, a real estate information service, had at least 20 percent equity in their homes as of the third quarter in 2013, up from 53.2 percent two years earlier.
-To determine what your rates and payments would be, use MyBankTracker’s mortgage calculator below, as well as MyBankTracker’s mortgage page.
+Indeed, two-thirds of all U.S. homeowners, according to CoreLogic, a real estate information service, had at least 20 percent equity in their homes.
+To determine what your rates and payments would be, use MyBankTracker’s mortgage calculator.

 All the creature comforts of home